 For example, in the United States of America (USA), by filing the GRAS status (Generally Recognized As Safe), such products can reach the pharmacy store, supermarket, and retail stores … along with, of course, some basic documentation.
 But it’s a lot easier there.

-On the other hand, Therapeutic Goods Administration (TGA) conducts a thorough review and evaluates the products for safety, efficacy, and quality before the products reach the Australian market and consumers.
+On the other hand, Therapeutic Goods Administration (TGA) conducts a thorough review and evaluates the dietary supplement products for safety, efficacy, and quality before the products reach the Australian market and consumers.

 While other countries may classify these products as